 The walk starts at Parsons Lane, Addingham, Ilkley, West Yorkshire LS29 0FA.
 Check out the route.

 Embsay Moor is just 10 minutes from Skipton.
 This 9.6-mile trek shows off the natural beauty of the Yorkshire Dales National Park at its best.
 You’ll start on Barden Road and head east to Embsay Moor Reservoir, the first of three reservoirs you’ll encounter on this walk.
 This is a walk for experienced ramblers, so expect big climbs up Cracoe Fell, Rylstone Fell and Hall Fell as you pass landmarks like Rylstone Cross and Cracoe War Memorial.
 The moorland can get boggy as you make your way to the end, but the sight of the Upper and Lower Barden Reservoirs will make it all worthwhile.

 The walk starts at Barden Road, North Yorkshire, BD23 6AR.
 Check out the route.

 Skipton to Malham

 You can see two of North Yorkshire’s most picturesque towns at their best on this 12-mile walk.
 This route between Skipton and Malham promises big views, quaint villages and must-see landmarks, but it can be challenging.
 You’ll wander past the charming villages of Flasby and Hetton before you enjoy a stroll around Winterburn Reservoir.
 Pendle Hill will be visible in the distance on clear days as you join The Dales High Way to check out the awe-inspiring Gordale Scar and the intimate Janet’s Foss waterfall.

-Find out more about the Skipton to Malham route.Cover image Credit: Tim Green licensed under Creative Commons for commercial use.
+The walk starts at Chapel Hill, Skipton, North Yorkshire, BD23 1NL.
+Check out the route.Cover image Credit: Tim Green licensed under Creative Commons for commercial use.